In This Article

-Excessive alcohol consumption may stimulate the growth of bad gut bacteria and cause dysbiosis, effectively disrupting the normal gut microbiome, leading to a leaky gut.
+Excessive alcohol consumption may stimulate the growth of bad gut bacteria and cause dysbiosis.
+This effectively disrupts the normal gut microbiome, leading to a leaky gut.

 We are unnecessarily exposed to tens of thousands of chemicals and toxic substances every day.
 This is an inevitable fact of life.

-However, chronic exposure to toxins such as antibiotics, aspirin, pesticides, and even contaminated tap water can lead to leaky gut syndrome.
+However, chronic exposure to toxins can lead to leaky gut syndrome.
+These include:

 We are what we eat, they say – and eating poorly will eventually lead to poor health.

-A diet rich in fried, fructose, and processed foods is not good for the body as it may trigger the growth of bad gut bacteria.
+Fried, fructose-rich, and processed foods are not good for the body.
+It may trigger the growth of bad gut bacteria.
 Other things to avoid in your diet include red meat, caffeine, and foods containing artificial sugar.

 Stressors come in different forms, and how we cope plays a huge role in our overall health and wellbeing.

-Natural health advocates consider the Mannitol and Lactulose test as the standard test for leaky gut.
-However, a research study conducted on the said test revealed that it is not a valuable tool in detecting indigestible sugars.
+Natural health advocates consider this as the standard test for leaky gut.
+However, a research study revealed that it is not a valuable tool in detecting indigestible sugars.

 Tell your doctor about what you’re feeling.
-From there, they may ask you to undergo diagnostic tests to determine the cause further, or they may refer you to a specialist for more in-depth medical advice and receive proper treatment.
+From there, they may ask you to undergo diagnostic tests to determine the cause further.

 The usual form of treatment is symptomatic.
 This means that your doctor will treat you based on your symptoms.

-However, because no “official” treatments are in place, your doctor will typically recommend lifestyle and dietary changes.
-These may help alleviate your symptoms and generally improve your gut health.
-Making the necessary changes, no matter how little, will go a long way.
+However, no “official” treatments are in place.
+Your doctor will typically recommend the following.
+These will help alleviate your symptoms and generally improve your gut health:

 A lifestyle change is necessary to promote a healthier gut.
 Here are some helpful ways on how to achieve that: